AndrewStaus/data-platform/README.md

 - dbt-Fusion and its extensions will be automatically installed in the container.
 You can run dbt models directly from VS Code.
 - Snowflake extension is also installed to execute non-dbt scripts from VS Code.
-- Environemtns for libs, and packages/data_analytics will not be automatically installed.
-For a better development experience, you should run `uv sync` from within the project diretories to install the apropriate virtual environments.
+- environments for libs, and packages/data_analytics will not be automatically installed.
+For a better development experience, you should run `uv sync` from within the project directories to install the appropriate virtual environments.

 ## Dagster (Platform Engineer View)